CiaranOMara/Contributing/docs/src/policy/biojulia_organisation.md

 In order to become an admin, one does not necessarily have to contribute large amounts of code to the project.
-Rather the decision to on-board a member to an admin position depends on how long they have been using and contributing to BioJulia, their positive interaction with the community,
+Rather the decision to on-board a member to an admin position depends on how long they have been using and contributing to BioJulia, and a positive interaction and involvement with the community,